Mothcam/Mothcam/README_beginners.md

 ```
 dtoverlay=i2c-rtc,ds1307
 ```
-After adding the line save and exit the file with Ctrl+X, Y and, Enter.
-Then reboot the Pi.
+After adding the line save and exit the file with ctrl+X, then Y and, Enter.
+Now reboot the Pi.

 Optionally the Pi's fake hardware clock can be disabled if this is interfering with the RTC module.
 In order to do this run the following commands
 ```